Follow this Indoor Plant Care Routine checklist to keep your houseplants healthy and thriving all year round!

 Once a week during the weekend or whenever you get time, dedicate a day to these chores.

 Observe your plants carefully to note which ones need more frequent watering and the ones that only require water every other week.
 The best way is to poke your finger in the topsoil and check for moisture.
 If you feel it dry, it’s time to water your plants.

 Saturday or Sunday should be the best for a weekly watering check.
 Most of the houseplants respond well to once in a week watering schedule.
 But, it’s important to note here that ‘how frequently should you water‘ also depends on the climate and weather conditions.

 A Tip: To make the process easier, create groups of plants according to their watering needs.

 While watering, keep a pair of gardening sheers with yourself to trim off dead, dying, and diseased parts of plants every week.
-Also, remove faded flowers or leaves, if you see.
+Also, remove faded flowers or leaves if you see them.
 Generally, only a few plants require regular pruning.

 Indoor plants often bend toward the sun, so keep this task in your weekly work routine.
 Rotate your plants once a week!
-Moving your houseplants toward the direction of light ensures all parts are receiving an ample amount of light evenly.
+Moving your houseplants toward the direction of light ensures all parts receive an ample amount of light evenly.